antoniorama/feup-pfl-project-1/README.md

 ### Computer Plays

-[Describe how the computer selects a move using the `choose_move/4` predicate based on different levels of difficulty.]
+#### Level 1 Bot
+We developed a **Level 1** bot that plays **random moves**.
+It is only working for the placement phase.

+It chooses a move in the **choose_move/4** rule.
+It picks a random Piece from the PlacementPieceList of the respective player and tries placing it in a random square in a random position.
+If it can do it, then it plays it, if it can't, then it picks another Move and tries with that one.

+This bot is not implemented for the scoring phase.
+However, it could simply choose a random piece to remove from the board.

 #### Level 2 Bot

-The core of the Level 2 bot's decision-making process in our game is encapsulated in the `choose_move/4` predicate.
+The core of the **Level 2** bot's decision-making process in our game is encapsulated in the `choose_move/4` predicate.
 This predicate, unlike the random selection method employed by the Level 1 bot, implements a strategic approach through the Minimax algorithm.
 The Minimax algorithm is a backtracking algorithm that is used in decision-making and game theory to find the optimal move for a player, assuming that the opponent is also playing optimally.

 In the context of our Prolog-based game, the `choose_move/4` predicate operates as follows when applied to the Level 2 bot: